Professional Standards Authority logo

 /

-We have been approved by NHS England to provide an individual registration scheme for psychological wellbeing practitioners, children’s wellbeing practitioners and education mental health practitioners, having met the requirements for NHS England recognition.
+We have been approved by NHS England to provide an individual registration scheme for Psychological Wellbeing Practitioners (PWP), Children's Wellbeing Practitioners (CWP), Education Mental Health Practitioners (EMHP), and Mental Health Wellbeing Practitioners (MHWP) having met the requirements for NHS England recognition.

 The British Psychological Society (BPS) Wider Psychological Workforce Register is an accredited register of the Professional Standards Authority (PSA).
 The PSA accredits registers so that the public can be confident when using the services provided by health and care practitioners on those registers.